Pragmatists/angular-test-runner/README.md

 While **Protractor** is focused on end-to-end testing Angular application as a whole (from a browser perspective), **angular-test-runner** focuses on testing coherent parts of application by excerising selected components in isolation.

+Unlike **Protractor** in **angular-test-runner** you don't have to start your backend server nor host your html files on localhost so it is accessible to Selenium.
+Therefore test runner setup and configuration is much more simple.
+Moreover you are not forced to test entire pages at once, but you can exercise only a tiny fragments of your html (e.g. single directive, component or filter a.k.a. pipe).

 ## Features
 * readable performing [actions](https://github.com/Pragmatists/angular-test-runner/wiki/Testing-DOM-interactions), e.g. clicking on elements, typing into inputs etc.
 * easy request and response [server stubbing](https://github.com/Pragmatists/angular-test-runner/wiki/Testing-HTTP-interactions)